 Which Juveniles are Eligible for the Juvenile Diversion Program?

-The Juvenile must be between the ages of 7 and 17 and the offense with which he/she is charged must have taken place in Barnstable, Dukes, or Nantucket County.
+The Juvenile must be between the ages of 7 and 18 and the offense with which he/she is charged must have taken place in Barnstable, Dukes, or Nantucket County.
 Only certain first-time offenders will be offered Diversion.
-A typical case is a misdemeanor such as: shoplifting, minor in possession of alcohol, possession of marijuana, trespassing, and property damage.
+A typical case is a misdemeanor such as: shoplifting, minor in possession of alcohol, fake I.D, disorderly conduct, trespassing, and property damage.

 The decision to divert is made by Diversion staff in concert with the Assistant District Attorney, police, schools, and juvenile probation.